ahiatt19/fit-vibe-startup/README.md

-Start-up
+## Start-up specification
-Elavator Pitch and Sketches
+# Elavator Pitch and Sketches
+This is my normal text